Gracey (singer)

-Grace Barker (born 20 February 1998, Brighton), known professionally as Gracey (stylised in all caps), is an English singer and songwriter who made her breakthrough in 2020 when she collaborated with 220 KID on the BRIT nominated single "Don't Need Love".
+Grace Elizabeth Barker (born 20 February 1998, Brighton), known professionally as Gracey (stylised in all caps), is an English singer and songwriter who made her breakthrough in 2020 when she collaborated with 220 KID on the BRIT nominated single "Don't Need Love".
 The song reached a peak of number 9 for two weeks on the UK Singles Chart.

 Early life

-Gracey's family consists of her mother who worked in production at the BBC, her father in the advertising industry, and two older brothers.
 Her family moved to Haywards Heath during her early childhood.
 She credits her dyslexia with helping her become more creative, and she went on to study musical theatre at the BRIT School in London from 2012 to 2016.